paylogic/developer.paylogic.com/content/articles/pip-accel.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Our first problem was that pip's index crawling process is very slow so we want
 to avoid it when possible.
-So how can we keep pip_ from always scanning PyPi
+So how can we keep pip_ from always scanning PyPI
 and distribution websites, even when all of the dependencies are already
 available in the local download cache?
 Here's how:

 1. We generate a local source package index based on the pip_ download cache.
    This local source package index is just a directory with source packages
-   downloaded from PyPi and distribution websites.
+   downloaded from PyPI and distribution websites.

 2. We then run pip_ as follows: